vovakirdan/goproc/README.md

 1. **Daemon** — a background service reachable over a per-user UNIX socket.
 It keeps a registry of processes, persists JSON snapshots, and periodically probes PIDs to mark them alive/dead.
 2. **CLI** — a thin gRPC client that talks to the daemon and exposes user-friendly commands (`add`, `list`, `tag`, …).

-The daemon keeps secondary indexes by ID, PID, tag, and group, so queries stay fast even as the registry grows.
+The daemon keeps secondary indexes by ID, PID, **name**, tag, and group, so queries stay fast even as the registry grows.
 Each entry receives a monotonic `uint64` ID that survives restarts thanks to snapshots stored near the socket directory.
+Names are optional but must be unique—think of them as a human-friendly alias distinct from tags.

 ---

 ## Build & Install

-Requirements: Go 1.24+, `protoc` only if you plan to modify the API.
+Requirements: Go 1.21+, `protoc` only if you plan to modify the API.

 ```bash
 git clone <repo>